Kyriosity/read-write/README+/software/design/drive/README.md

 #### Wrap up

 This was a sketch, that shall be enhanced with references to on-practice projects.
-Neverheless, it might have spared you hours of rambling in courses and books.
+Nevertheless, it might have spared you hours of rambling in courses and books.

 🔚 <sub>// image credit: [The Outer Limits.The&nbsp;Mutant, 1964](https://www.imdb.com/title/tt0667845/?ref_=ttep_ep25)</sub>